Uniform negative immersions and the coherence of one-relator groups: Introduction

 Condition (ii) of Theorem \ref{thm: Negative immersions} is a geometric condition on the 2-complex $X$.
 An \emph{immersion} is a combinatorial map of 2-complexes that is locally injective.
 Roughly, a 2-complex $X$ has \emph{negative immersions} if, for any finite, connected 2-complex $Y$ immersing into $X$, either \begin{enumerate}[(i)] \item $\chi(Y)<0$, or \item $Y$ is homotopic to a graph. \end{enumerate} See Definition \ref{def: Negative immersions} for a precise definition.
 As usual, $\chi(Y)$ denotes the Euler characteristic of $Y$.
 The negative immersions property is motivated by an analogy with the concept of \emph{non-positive immersions}, which is defined similarly but with (i) replaced by the inequality $\chi(Y)\leq 0$.
 The presentation complex of any torsion-free one-relator group has non-positive immersions \cite{helfer-wise,louder-wilton}.

 The proof of Theorem \ref{thm: Coherence} leads to various other strong constraints on the subgroups of one-relator groups with negative immersions.
 The next theorem summarises these.

-\begin{introthm} Let $G=F/\ncl{w}$ be a one-relator group with negative immersions. \begin{enumerate}[(i)] \item Every finitely generated non-cyclic freely indecomposable subgroup $H$ of $G$ is co-Hopfian, i.e.\ $H$ is not isomorphic to a proper subgroup of itself.
-In particular, $G$ itself is co-Hopfian. \item For any integer $r$, there are only finitely many conjugacy classes of non-cyclic freely indecomposable subgroups of $G$ such that the abelianisation of $H$ has rational rank at most $r$. \item Every finitely generated subgroup $H$ of $G$ is large in the sense of Pride, i.e.\ there is a subgroup $H_0$ of finite index in $H$ that surjects a non-abelian free group. \end{enumerate} \end{introthm}
+\begin{introthm} Let $G=F/\ncl{w}$ be a one-relator group with negative immersions. \begin{enumerate}[(i)] \item Every finitely generated, {one-ended} subgroup $H$ of $G$ is co-Hopfian, i.e.\ $H$ is not isomorphic to a proper subgroup of itself.
+In particular, {if $G$ itself is one-ended then it} is co-Hopfian. \item For any integer $r$, there are only finitely many conjugacy classes of {finitely generated, one-ended} subgroups $H$ of $G$ such that the abelianisation of $H$ has rational rank at most $r$. \item Every finitely generated {non-cyclic} subgroup $H$ of $G$ is large in the sense of Pride, i.e.\ there is a subgroup $H_0$ of finite index in $H$ that surjects a non-abelian free group. \end{enumerate} \end{introthm}

-If every two-generator, one-relator subgroup of $G$ is free, then $G$ is conjecturally hyperbolic \cite[Conjecture 1.9]{louder-wilton2}, and items (i) and (ii) of Theorem \ref{thm: Other subgroup constraints} confirm some consequences of this conjecture: item (i) is consistent with Sela's theorem that one-ended hyperbolic groups are co-Hopfian \cite[Theorem 4.4]{sela_structure_1997}, while item (ii) is a stronger version of a subgroup rigidity theorem of Gromov \cite[5.3.C']{gromov_hyperbolic_1987}, Rips--Sela \cite[Theorem 7.1]{rips_structure_1994} and Delzant \cite{delzant_limage_1995}.
+{In an earlier paper, the authors conjectured that every one-relator group $G$ with negative immersions is hyperbolic \cite[Conjecture 1.9]{louder-wilton2}.
+Theorem \ref{thm: Other subgroup constraints} proves various consequences of this conjecture.
+Specifically, item (i) is consistent with Sela's theorem that one-ended hyperbolic groups are co-Hopfian \cite[Theorem 4.4]{sela_structure_1997}, while item (ii) is a stronger version of a subgroup rigidity theorem of Gromov \cite[5.3.C']{gromov_hyperbolic_1987}, Rips--Sela \cite[Theorem 7.1]{rips_structure_1994} and Delzant \cite{delzant_limage_1995}.
+Note, however, that items (ii) and (iii) are not implied simply by the fact that $G$ is hyperbolic.

+Recently, Linton has proved the authors' conjecture \cite[Theorem 8.2]{linton_one-relator_2022}, making use of Theorem \ref{thm: Other subgroup constraints} in his proof.
+Linton's theorem is especially remarkable in light of the recent discovery by Italiano--Martelli--Migliorini of higher-dimensional non-hyperbolic groups of finite type that do not contain Baumslag--Solitar subgroups \cite[Corollary 3]{italiano_hyperbolic_2023}.}

 The main new technical ingredient in the proof of Theorem \ref{thm: Coherence} is a uniform version of negative immersions, which provides a negative upper bound for a normalised version of the Euler characteristic.
 Roughly, a 2-complex $X$ has \emph{uniform negative immersions} if there is $\epsilon>0$ such that for any finite, connected 2-complex $Y$ immersing into $X$, either \begin{enumerate}[(i)] \item